I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtsharedprimarylocknotification.md

 <p>This function might also return other NTSTATUS values that are defined in Ntstatus.h.</p>

 ## -remarks
-<p>The OpenGL ICD calls the <b>D3DKMTSharedPrimaryLockNotification</b> function to inform the operating system that an application is about to lock the GDI shared primary surface that exists on the graphics adapter and video present source that the <b>AdapterLuid</b> and <b>VidPnSourceId</b> members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548329">D3DKMT_SHAREDPRIMARYLOCKNOTIFICATION</a> structure specify.
-The OpenGL ICD must call <b>D3DKMTSharedPrimaryLockNotification</b> before it calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547028">D3DKMTLock</a> function for the GDI shared primary surface to ensure that the operating system disables all sprites that intersect with the lock region that the <b>LockRect</b> member of D3DKMT_SHAREDPRIMARYLOCKNOTIFICATION specifies.</p>

-<p>The OpenGL ICD calls the <b>D3DKMTSharedPrimaryLockNotification</b> function to inform the operating system that an application is about to lock the GDI shared primary surface that exists on the graphics adapter and video present source that the <b>AdapterLuid</b> and <b>VidPnSourceId</b> members of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548329">D3DKMT_SHAREDPRIMARYLOCKNOTIFICATION</a> structure specify.
-The OpenGL ICD must call <b>D3DKMTSharedPrimaryLockNotification</b> before it calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547028">D3DKMTLock</a> function for the GDI shared primary surface to ensure that the operating system disables all sprites that intersect with the lock region that the <b>LockRect</b> member of D3DKMT_SHAREDPRIMARYLOCKNOTIFICATION specifies.</p>
+<p>The OpenGL ICD calls the <b>D3DKMTSharedPrimaryLockNotification</b> function to inform the operating system that an application is about to lock the GDI shared primary surface that exists on the graphics adapter and video present source that the <b>AdapterLuid</b> and <b>VidPnSourceId</b> members of the <a href="..\d3dkmthk\ns-d3dkmthk--d3dkmt-sharedprimarylocknotification.md">D3DKMT_SHAREDPRIMARYLOCKNOTIFICATION</a> structure specify.
+The OpenGL ICD must call <b>D3DKMTSharedPrimaryLockNotification</b> before it calls the <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtlock.md">D3DKMTLock</a> function for the GDI shared primary surface to ensure that the operating system disables all sprites that intersect with the lock region that the <b>LockRect</b> member of D3DKMT_SHAREDPRIMARYLOCKNOTIFICATION specifies.</p>

 ## -requirements
 <table>